-Unlike its infamous cousin, 1995’s somewhat campy film adaptation of Judge Dredd, 2012’s Dredd succeeds in capturing the essence of the comics much better than its predecessor did.
+Unlike its infamous cousin, 1995’s somewhat campy film adaptation of Judge Dredd, 2012’s Dredd succeeds in capturing the comics’ essence much better than its predecessor did.

 Dredd is a cop movie that taps into the classic cop movie trope of the hardened old jaded pro saddled (often grudgingly) with the duty of doing a training day with a rookie that remains an unknown quantity.
 This film depicts what happens on that training day.

-However, it soon becomes apparent this film is, in reality, a war movie, due to the liberal amounts of armed combat that occur throughout the film.
-Dredd does not depict the classic period piece war movie depicting a more civilized kind of war, but a more savage type of no-holds-barred vision of urban war filled wit lots of blood and carnage.
+However, it soon becomes apparent this film is, in reality, a war movie due to the liberal amounts of armed combat throughout the film.
+Dredd does not depict the classic period piece war movie depicting a more civilized war, but a more savage type of no-holds-barred vision of urban war filled with lots of blood and carnage.
 The sort of conflict the character’s creators had in mind.

 The cast does a great job here all around.
 I think it’s important to remember that Dredd, the film’s eponymous character, is a man obsessed with enforcing the law to the point of seeming much like a sociopath.
 Urban plays the role with little in the way embellishment outside of a frown permanently etched on his face; this guy is all business, and that business usually means death is not far away.
-Thirlby is a pleasant surprise as the unknown quantity, in the role of Anderson, the telepathic rookie, she helps the film succeed and gives the story some heart.
-Heady is suitably and delightfully sinister as Ma-Ma sporting a facial prosthetic that represents the anger that life permanently carved into her face.
+Thirlby is a pleasant surprise as the unknown quantity in Anderson’s role, the telepathic rookie, helps the film succeed and gives the story some heart.
+Finally, Heady is suitably and delightfully sinister as Ma-Ma sporting a facial prosthetic representing the anger that life permanently carved into her face.

-As most fans already know, Judge Joseph Dredd is a fictional character created by writer John Wagner and artist Carlos Ezquerra.
-The character first appeared in the second issue of 2000 AD (1977), which is a British weekly anthology comic.
+As most fans already know, Judge Joseph Dredd is a fictional character created by writer John Wagner and Carlos Ezquerra.
+The character first appeared in the second issue of 2000 AD (1977), a British weekly anthology comic.
 He is the magazine’s longest-running character.
-Judge Dredd is a street judge, law enforcement, and judicial officer in the dystopian future city of Mega-City One, empowered to arrest, convict, sentence, and execute criminals summarily.
+Judge Dredd is a street judge, law enforcement, and judicial officer in Mega-City One’s dystopian future city, empowered to arrest, convict, sentence, and execute criminals summarily.

 Dredd is an unapologetically mega-violent movie with lots of graphically depicted bloodshed and carnage.
-The film gets right down to business, establishing a serious, no-nonsense tone of armed combat against the canvas of the future dystopic urban sprawl that is Mega-City, a place that serves as a grim and gritty backdrop for the films graphic portrayal of a violent world.
+However, the film gets right down to business, establishing a serious, no-nonsense tone of armed combat against the canvas of the future dystopic urban sprawl called Mega-City.
+This place serves as a grim, gritty backdrop for the film’s graphic portrayal of a violent world.
 At the same time, it explores the idea that future humanity is much like it is now, with most of the same social issues intact and even looking much the same.
-It’s not a pretty picture as the film explodes into an orgy of graphically depicted violence and bloodshed, all taking place for the most part, inside the Peachtree Mega-Block, which when in lockdown mode becomes an impenetrable bunker nearly impossible to escape or enter unless invited.
+It’s not a pretty picture as the film explodes into an orgy of graphically depicted violence and bloodshed, all taking place for the most part inside the Peachtree Mega-Block, which, when in lockdown mode, becomes an impenetrable bunker nearly impossible to escape or enter unless invited.

-Unlike its more flamboyant predecessor, Dredd makes more pragmatic choices in the film’s art direction, reigning in some of the previous films more garish flourishes with a down to earth look in both sets and costumes.
-Dredd still manages to generate graphic novel sensibilities in a more nuanced manner through the appearance of its characters.
-Dredd makes a shrewd move by creating a drug that slows the user’s perception of time and then uses it as a device that gives the film an excuse to use slow motion and other effects to enhance its story the film uses discretion and shows restraint regarding using special effects.
+Unlike its more flamboyant predecessor, Dredd makes more pragmatic choices in the film’s art direction, reigning in some of the previous films more garish flourishes with a down-to-earth look in both sets and costumes.
+However, Dredd still manages to generate graphic novel sensibilities more nuanced through its characters’ appearance.
+In addition, Dredd makes a shrewd move by creating a drug that slows the user’s perception of time and then uses it as a device that gives the film an excuse to use slow motion and other effects to enhance its story, uses discretion, and shows restraint regarding using special effects.